JTarball/hyroxwebsite/site/content/post/how-hard-is-hyrox.md

   - Must Reads
   - Running
 ---
-S﻿ometimes in life you need to test your yourself, throw yourself out of your comfort zone.
+Sometimes in life you need to test your yourself, throw yourself out of your comfort zone.
 I did it and you can too.